virgili0/Virgilio/Topics/python-fundamentals.md

 [Here](http://blog.techtalentsouth.com/8-tips-to-reading-documentation-a-newbies-guide) you have some tips to read documentations effectively.

+#### Stack Overflow

+You _should_ fall in love with [**StackOverflow**](https://stackoverflow.com/), a question-answer website about programming in general.
+Read [How can I use Stack Overflow effectively as a beginner?](https://www.quora.com/How-can-I-use-Stack-Overflow-effectively-as-a-beginner) and be ready to become grateful to awesome people around the world who answer questions daily on the website.

 ### Develop Small Projects

 First of all: [**Read this post from r/LearnProgramming**](https://www.reddit.com/r/learnprogramming/comments/5zc24o/the_best_way_to_learn_how_to_code/), and stare it in your mind!